meredithcastles/meredithcastles.github.io/index.md

 Welcome to my page!

-I'm a technologist, science communicator & content creator with research interests in Human-Computer Interaction and Social/Collaborative Computing.
+I'm a technologist, science communicator & content creator with research interests in Human-Computer Interaction, Social/Collaborative Computing and Citizen Science.